rust-unofficial/too-many-lists/src/fifth-layout.md

 operations walk over the *entire* list.
 Some would argue that such a queue implementation is indeed a queue because it exposes the right interface.
 However I believe that performance guarantees are part of the interface.
-I don't care about precise asymptotic bounds, but rather "fast" and "slow".
+I don't care about precise asymptotic bounds, just "fast" vs "slow".
 Queues guarantee that push and pop are fast, and walking over the whole list is definitely *not* fast.